Newsletter sign up

 Please ensure that you declare the value as 'no commercial value' to ensure that you are not charged any customs charges.
 If you are required to enter a value above zero then please use $1 / £1 / e1 etc.

 We can provide workout and nutrition recommendations based on other DNA results, but only if those results include all of the genetic variations we require for our recommendations.
 At present, both 23andme and Ancestry DNA tests do not include the full set of genetic variations we require.
-We will be releasing a new model by the end of 2017 that will allow us to accept a range of other DNA data sets and still make a series of recommendations.
+We will be releasing a new model by early to mid 2018 that will allow us to accept a range of other DNA data sets and still make a series of recommendations.
 Please contact us via email@example.com if you would like more information.

 The only food intolerance we test for at present is lactose intolerance.
 We don't test for gluten (in)tolerance as there is not yet a clear, single, genetic variation linked to gluten (there is one linked to coeliac disease - but this is a medical / autoimmune condition, and is not an allergy or an intolerance to gluten).